pedrotcp/attempts/README.md

 Import the package and initialize with init().

-The only required parameter is 'replace_print'.
+The only mandatory parameter is 'replace_print'.

 ```python
   import attempts